 Potato salad is a classic side dish that can be enjoyed in many ways.
 This Mediterranean-inspired version is a refreshing twist on the traditional recipe, with fresh herbs, tangy lemon, and extra virgin olive oil.
-It’s perfect for a summer BBQ or any occasion that calls for a delicious and easy-to-make side dish.

 When I harvested my potatoes early this year, I was inspired to recreate my mom’s classic potato salad recipe that always brings back fond memories of family barbeques and picnics.
 Growing up, my mom’s potato salad was a light and refreshing dish packed with fresh herbs like mint and parsley, tangy lemon juice, and rich olive oil.
 With my garden’s abundance of fresh herbs, I knew I had to make my version of this classic Mediterranean Potato Salad.
 This recipe is easy to make and perfect for any occasion.
 Whether hosting a backyard barbeque or packing a picnic lunch, this salad is a crowd-pleaser that everyone will love.